At a Glance

 ✨Tip Number 2

 Network with professionals in the industry, especially those who work with electromechanical detection devices.
-Attend relevant workshops or webinars to gain insights and make connections that could lead to referrals or insider information about the role.
+Attend relevant workshops or webinars to gain insights and potentially make connections that could lead to a referral.

 ✨Tip Number 3